jaromir-sukuba/nvm/readme.md

 #### Stepping the input with various voltages from Keithley 260 voltage source
 Meter set to 20NPLC, autozero on, analog filter on, digital filter=2, 100uV range.
 Stepping by 10uV steps.
 The source has undergone massive repair and is out of calibration - but served well as test source to assess linearity and stability of NVM.
 ![10uV steps graph](/media/steps10uv.PNG?raw=true)
 And similarly for 1uV steps.
-Note that 10uV step is missing, due to bad step on Keithley 260 source.
+Note that 10uV step is missing, due to bad contact or resistor on Keithley 260 source.
 ![10uV steps graph](/media/steps1uv.PNG?raw=true)
 #### Response to 10uV input step with various digital filter settings
 Meter set to 20NPLC, autozero on, analog filter on, 100uV range.
 K260 induces 10uV step on input terminals, response time with various digital filter settings is observed.